 In early 2014, I strained a left hamstring muscle near the origin.
 Or an external rotator in the left hip.
 Or something.
 It snuck up on me.
 There was no acute injury.
-I simply noticed less range of motion (ROM) in straight-legged, forward-bending poses, marked … Continue reading Case study: hamstring strain (or something)
+I simply noticed less range of motion (ROM) in straight-legged, forward-bending poses, marked by a pulling sensation on the lateral side of the sitting bone.
+Initially I was sure that whatever…… Continue reading Case study: hamstring strain (or something)